photm5/botstrats/README.md

 ## idea

 You program robots in whatever language you choose that can be used to create executable files.
-The game starts these files and they communicate with it via stdin and stdout.
+The game runs these files and communicates with them via stdin and stdout.
 They can start actions, like `move` or `scan`, to change and explore the game state.
-The player has direct control over a special building, his headquarter.
-For example, he can open a TCP tunnel to a netcat on the headquarter.
+The player has direct control over a special building, his headquarter, by opening a TCP tunnel to a netcat.

 ## requirements